On day 47 of my 366-day self-care challenge, I explored how to relax with aromatherapy.

 Aromatherapy is a complementary and alternative therapy that has been defined as “the art and science of utilizing naturally extracted aromatic essences from plants to balance, harmonize and promote the health of body, mind and spirit.”

-Regardless of the scientific evidence supporting their tangible health benefits, I enjoy essential oils for their aromatic qualities alone.
+Regardless of the scientific evidence supporting their physical health benefits, I enjoy essential oils for their aromatic qualities alone.
 Aromatherapy is just one way to enhance relaxation; each of us must determine for ourselves which techniques and modalities work best.